 The Effects on Economy

 The above sales have resulted in over $387 million in taxes in 2020 and total tax revenue of around $1.6 billion since collections began in February 2014.
 This is evidence that the sale of marijuana has been an incredibly beneficial influence on the economy of Colorado, and these statistics are specifically for the sale of marijuana.
 These numbers do not include the effect that the ancillary business surrounding the business of growing and selling cannabis will likely have had.
 Such as businesses that ship, house, and plant cannabis Sativa itself.

 Based on the extremely lucrative nature of the sales of marijuana, it is safe to assume that businesses that enable its production and sale would share some portion of the success that the marijuana sales industry has found.
 The positive economic effects of the legalization of marijuana are likely even further-reaching in Colorado than the $1.6 billion dollars worth of taxes that have boosted the economy.

 One of the main concerns around getting involved with the marijuana industry is related to the previous criminal nature of the plant and how involvement with marijuana might reflect on the company.
 A good way to investigate the connection of marijuana to crime in states where it has now been legalized is to look at the crime rate.

-According to a 2018 study titled ‘The Cannabis Effect on Crime: Time-Series Analysis of Crime in Colorado and Washington State’ the legalization of marijuana has had little long-term effect on the rate of crime in both Colorado and Washington.
+According to a 2018 study titled ‘The Cannabis Effect on Crime: Time-Series Analysis of Crime in Colorado and Washington State’ the legalization of marijuana has had a little long-term effect on the rate of crime in both Colorado and Washington.
 This data suggests that there is little lasting connection between marijuana and criminal activity.
 A conclusion that is corroborated by another 2018 paper titled ‘High Crimes?
 The Effect of Marijuana Legalization on Crime in Colorado’ echoes the findings of the previously mentioned paper.